-tions and/or depth.
+During winding over a sheave or drum, any rope is required to adjust to allow for the rope to be curved around a drum or a sheave.
+This causes relative movement between the elements, as well as a fluctuation in loads.
+Any rope installed on any given application has a finite rope life, and will eventually fail, irrespective of loading conditions and/or depth.
 Where the applications are such that, no other influences exist that will affect rope life, the rope is expected to fail due to bending fatigue and as such, the life achieved can be considered the optimum for a given rope design.
-Different rope designs have different bending fatigue resistance levels, but where a certain rope design might be more resistant to bending fatigue, it might be more susceptible to other forms of deterioration.
-For instance, a rotation resistant rope will have circa 1/2 the bending fatigue life of a non-rotation resistant rope, but where rotations in a non-rotation rope are excessive, the rope might fail due to contact stresses between the strands and/or distortion of the strands, long before reaching even 1/2 bending fatigue life.
-For this reason, all factors and the effect thereof need to be considered, on any given rope design and for a specific application, to determine the most significant contributing factor towards rope failure, to aid in selecting the optimum rope design best suited to provide the optimum performance for the given operational
+Different rope designs have different bending fatique resistance levels, but where a certain rope design might be more resistant to bending fatigue, it might be more susceptible to other forms of deterioration.
+For instance, a rotation resistant rope will have circa 1⁄2 the bending fatigue life of a non-rotation resistant rope, but where rotations in a non-rotation rope are excessive, the rope might fail due to contact stresses between the strands and/or distortion of the strands, long before reaching even 1⁄2 bending fatigue life.
+For this reason, all factors and the effect thereof need to be considered, on any given rope design and for a specific application, to determine the most significant contributing factor towards rope failure, to aid in selecting the optimum rope design best suited to provide the optimum performance for the given operational parameters.